The dose of Cerenia 10mg/mL for a dog that weighs 32kg if they are getting a 1mg/kg dose?

 When given with incompatible IVF, what can Baytril administration lead to in dogs?

-This condition, also known as fatty liver disease, occurs in cats when inappetence leads to the accumulation of fat in the liver.
+This condition occurs when prolonged (3-4 days) inappetence leads to the accumulation of fat in and around the liver cells; most common in obese/overweight cats.

 What is Hepatic Lipidosis?